metjush/decision_tree/README.md

 bag = TreeBagger(n_trees=50, depth_limit = 10, sample_fraction=0.75, impurity = 'gini')
 ```

-The public methods are the same as those for the simple tree, with the exception of cross-validation, which isn't currently implemented for the Bagged Forest.
+The public methods are the same as those for the simple tree.
+Bagged Forest classification also supports cross-validation now, with the same syntax as the simple tree.

 ### Random Forest

 The `RandomForest` object implementes a wrapper for growing a random forest.
 The only difference with Bagged Forest is that the Random Forest algorithm also subsamples features during each iteration.
 This is preferred for a large number of features to prevent correlation and overfitting.
-Otherwise, the functionality and parameters of the class are the same as with `TreeBagger`.
+Otherwise, the functionality and parameters of the class are the same as with `TreeBagger`, with the exception of cross-validation, which hasn't been implemented for Random Forests yet.

 The rule of thumb used in subsampling features is `sqrt(n)`.
 For low-dimensional datasets (`n<=10`), this is ignored and all features are used.